developer-program/engineering-track/docs/cypress/hello-world.md

 If you have cypress open, you should see the file in the left runnable window.

-1. First add a describe block like in jest
+1. First, add a describe block like in jest

 ```js
 describe("My First Test", () => {});